Why Coaching Matters

 Tier 1 – Sports Volunteer / Chaperone / Program Coordinators (Community and Unified)

 The first step in our Coaches Education Program is the Sports Volunteer or Chaperone role for a team program.
-Any prospective coach needs to complete the following requirements must be cleared to be a chaperone with a team or an athlete.
+Any prospective coach needs to complete the following requirements and must be cleared to be a chaperone with a team or an athlete.
 The basic requirements listed below screen and prepare volunteers to ensure our athletes’ safety, which is our number one priority.
 These items will only need to be completed once and should take less than 30 minutes in total with the exception of the background check which must be reprocessed every three years.

-• Background Check (every three years)
+- Two-Step Background Check (every three years)

-• Class A Release of Liability Acknowledgement
+- Class A Release of Liability Acknowledgement

-• Protective Behaviors Online Training
+- Protective Behaviors Online Training

-• General Orientation Online Training
+- General Orientation Online Training

-• Code of Conduct Acknowledgement
+- Code of Conduct Acknowledgement

-• Housing Policy Acknowledgement
+- Housing Policy Acknowledgement

 Tier 2 – Head Coach / Assistant Coach (Community and Unified)